 #anxiety– People who need support concerning anything related to anxiety can ask questions or give advice.
 Topics include, but aren’t limited to: stress, nervousness, worrying, panic attacks, etc.

 #autism – A channel dedicated to anyone or a loved one suffering from autism.

-#bipolar– It’s a channel dedicated to bipolar disorder.
+#bipolar– A channel dedicated for people with bipolar disorder.

 #depression – Do you deal with depression?
 Even if you feel it’s not serious, give this channel a try!
 When you’re feeling down, members will be able to give you support and coping mechanisms.
 Even if you’re someone that has dealt with it in the past, you can still give support to those who need it.

-#eating_disorder – A channel dedicated for anyone living with an eating disorder
+#eating_disorder – A channel dedicated to anyone living with an eating disorder